 Operation Gratitude hosts a yearly Halloween candy drive so that they can include treats in care packages for U.S. military service members.
-Check out Operation Gratitude’s interactive map for a donation drop-off spot near you.
-This is the easiest way to donate, both for you and for Operation Gratitude!
+Consider signing up to host your own GIVE-back (with help from friends, neighbors or your kids’ school organizations).

 21100 Lassen Street

 A few tips for donating:

 - Line your boxes with big plastic bags to safely ship loose candy, or place the candy into zip-close bags.

 - Separate candy from other donated items (dental floss, travel toothpaste (1 oz), pens and mechanical pencils).

 - Separate hand-written thank you letters from candy to ensure they are not ruined in shipment (place in an envelope or separate plastic bag).

 - Fill out the Donation Form before you ship your items.